materialsvirtuallab/megnet/README.md

 predicted_K = 10 ** model.predict_structure(structure).ravel()
 print('The predicted K for {} is {} GPa'.format(structure.formula, predicted_K[0]))
 ```
+A full example is in `notebooks/crystal_example.ipynb`.
+For molecular models, we have an example in `notebooks/qm9_pretrained.ipynb`.
+We support prediction directly from a pymatgen molecule object.
+With a few more lines of code, the model can predict from `SMILES` representation of molecules, as shown in the example.
+It is also straightforward to load a `xyz` molecule file with pymatgen and predict the properties using the models.
+However, the users are generally not advised to use the `qm9` molecule models for other molecules outside the `qm9` datasets, since the training data coverage is limited.

 ## Training a new MEGNetModel from structures